 - Native Linux and enhanced Windows functionality with candleLight firmware

 It implements the CAN physical layer as defined in ISO 11898-2:2016 and SAE J2284-1 to SAE J2284-5.
-This implementation enables reliable communication in the CAN FD fast phase at data rates up to 5 Mbit/s, meaning that it is compatible with all cars which use CAN high-speed.
+This implementation enables reliable communication on the CANbus at data rates up to 1 Mbit/s, meaning that it is compatible with all cars which use CAN high-speed.

 Note: The VulCAN is a CAN high-speed device.
 If you are interested in an equivalent CAN low-speed device, please let us know.